Chris Cullmann, Senior VP, Engagement Strategy, Ogilvy CommonHealth, part of Ogilvy CommonHealth Worldwide

 NOTE: The content below contains the first few paragraphs of the printed article and the titles of the sidebars and boxes, if applicable.

-Ogilvy CommonHealth Worldwide — the health behavior experts of Ogilvy & Mather — is committed to creativity and effectiveness in healthcare communications, everywhere.
+Ogilvy CommonHealth Worldwide — the health behavior specialists of Ogilvy & Mather — is committed to creativity and effectiveness in healthcare communications, everywhere.